 So you’ve booked your trip to Taiwan, and you’ve set aside two days for Taipei.
 Good!
-Two full days is really the bare minimum you need to squeeze in some of the best things to do in Taipei, the mesmerizing, food-obsessed, traditional-meets-modern capital.
+Two full days is really the bare minimum you need to squeeze in some of the the mesmerizing, food-obsessed, traditional-meets-modern capital.

 Below I’ll tell you how to do it all on your own, but you want to make life easier, you can try this very flexible tour by private car, or this more comprehensive Taipei tour designed for business travelers or people who want to squeeze it all in in one day.
 For a cheaper option, the Taipei Double Decker Bus stops at many of the sights on this list!

 WARNING: This itinerary packs in a lot!
 If you are coming in on a long flight, or you prefer to travel slowly, then you may want to considering cutting out a thing or two.
 But I’d rather give you too much info than not enough!

 Day 1 Morning: Taiwanese breakfast, Longshan Temple, Chiang Kai-shek Memorial Hall